chatwoot/chatwoot/.github/ISSUE_TEMPLATE/bug_report.md

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See the error

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+Share a clear and concise description of what you expected to happen.

 **Screenshots**